hexinz/EECS582_Reviews/Exokernel.md

 ### Open Questions
 <!-- [Where to go from here?] -->

-The problem of consistency caused by different development of applications needs to be solved.
-Also, more detailed design of the low-level interface that communicates with hardware directly is open to discuss.
+The problems of scalability as well as the safety issues of downloading code into the kernel need to be solved.